jonidaniel/translation-game/README.md

 # Translation Game

-- Frontend and backend code for Translation Game
-  - Made with React and Node.js
+- Full stack translation game
+  - You're prompted for translations for words
+  - Correct answers earn you points
+  - Choose between English to Finnish and Finnish to English
-  - The backend is connected to MySQL database
+- React interface requests a web server to fetch/save translations from/into a MySQL database

 ## Status & Usage